hazelweakly/hazelweakly.me/src/blog/so-you-want-to-hire-for-developer-tooling.md

 The hardest things they will have to do is gain the trust of the entire engineering organisation, buy-in for their approach, and deliver perceived value and improvements.

 I'm reminded of the concept that there are several inflection points at which organisations change and their needs evolve; importantly, the nature of how work becomes visible and how coordination happens fundamentally shifts.
-Anecdotally, I've found these numbers to be true--you may recognize them as being related to Dunbar's number(s): 5, 15, 50, 150, 500, 1500.
+Anecdotally, I've found these numbers to be true--you may recognise them as being related to Dunbar's number(s): 5, 15, 50, 150, 500, 1500.

 Here's how I personally apply them to the general bucket of "not product engineering", which includes but isn't limited to: infrastructure, operations, and developer experience.

 - 5 Engineers: The number of engineers you can have and work without docs.
 The true bliss of "yolo driven development."
 - 15 Engineers: You now need documentation, but still don't need "real" infrastructure (or pretty much anything else).
 - 50 Engineers:
-  - The threshold by which it makes sense to have one person specialized on infrastructure, ops stuff, developer environments, CI/CD, etc.
+  - The threshold by which it makes sense to have one person specialised on infrastructure, ops stuff, developer environments, CI/CD, etc.
   - Start building what will become the internal platform; but don't build the platform yet, it's still too early.
 - 150 Engineers:
   - The threshold where it makes sense to transition from people-driven coordination to process-driven coordination.